HarshitaVemula/designing-ml-systems-summary/03-data-engineering-fundamentals.md

 ## JSON
-- Extremely popular.
+<span style="color: red;">- Extremely popular.
 So popular, that the pain that it causes is felt everywhere.
 - Good readability and very flexible.
 - When you commit the data you implicitly commit to a schema that the reader will need to assume.
 - Retrospectively changing the schema of the data that was already stored is very painful.